errolzz/lists-pwa/README.md

 ### Features
 - Create lists
-- Toggle them betwee running lists and checklists
+- Toggle them between running lists and checklists
-- Reset checklists to use repeatedly
+- Reset checklists to reuse them

 ### Notes
 Only uses local storage for data!
-Careful not to delete.
 Meant to be run as a progressive web app on iOS.
-Does not make any server calls beyon initial page load.
+Does not make any server calls beyond initial page load.

 ### Requirements: